 Earlier this month, a flaker duped a group of delivery riders into delivering food items in Quezon City to another person who didn’t order them.
 The incident went viral online.

 The total amount reached around Php15,000 that night alone.
 Meanwhile, GMA News reported that it wasn’t the first time it happened to the person.
 Flakers also used the victim’s other family members’ names in fraudulent delivery transactions.
 The affected already reported the incidents to the barangay office and local police.
 Zandro Nonanto, who uploaded the viral Facebook video, shared that the victim still receives fake orders.
 His videos and fake booking stories help increase both riders’ and sellers’ awareness.
 For now, their neighbors help buy the items that also include gadgets to reimburse the riders.

 Suggestions and Advice from Delivery Riders To Thwart Fake Booking

-The previous month, a delivery service provider and YouTuber, LanlanTV, posted a video that gives opinions and suggestions on avoiding fake booking and scams through the delivery apps.
-According to him, since customers are only asked to provide few details to book deliveries, they should be required to have GCash or a virtual wallet to pay for their orders, so riders won’t have to shell out their own money and, in the process secure the transaction.
+The previous month, a delivery service provider and YouTuber, LanlanTV, posted a video that gives opinions and suggestions on avoiding fake bookings and scams through the delivery apps.
+According to him, since customers are only asked to provide a few details to book deliveries.
+They should be required to have GCash or a virtual wallet to pay for their orders, so riders won’t have to shell out their own money and, in the process, secure the transaction.
 Moreover, if a COD is canceled, the courier companies should shoulder the customer’s refund if a rider doesn’t deliver the goods.
-He argued that the companies have their riders’ documents like their license; thus, the companies would know how to reach their employees should they make dishonest moves.
+He argued that the companies have their riders’ documents like their license; thus, they would know how to reach their employees should they make dishonest moves.